-FAA identifies new risk on Boeing 737 MAX
+U.S. regulator cites new flaw on grounded Boeing 737 MAX

 The FAA also said on Wednesday that it continues “to evaluate Boeing’s software modification to the MCAS and we are still developing necessary training requirements.
 We also are responding to recommendations received from the Technical Advisory Board.
 The TAB is an independent review panel we have asked to review our work regarding 737 Max return to service.”

 American Airlines Group Inc and Southwest Airlines Co earlier canceled flights through early September as a result of the grounding.
-On Wednesday, United Airlines said it also was removing Max flights from its schedule through Sept.
+On Wednesday, United Airlines said it also was removing MAX flights from its schedule through Sept.
 3.

-Reporting by David Shepardson in Washington; additional reporting by Eric M. Johnson in Seattle; Writing by Tracy Rucinski; Editing by Phil Berlowitz and Matthew Lewis
+Reporting by David Shepardson in Washington; Additional reporting by Eric M. Johnson in Seattle; Writing by Tracy Rucinski; Editing by Phil Berlowitz and Matthew Lewis